linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Mortgage-Backed Securities Analysis and Valuation/Measurements of Prepayments for Residential Mortgage-Backed Securities.md

 - 60-90 days late: 60 days delinquent
 - More than 90 days late:  ${90} +$  days delinquent

 The MBA method is a somewhat more stringent classification method, classifying a loan as 30 days delinquent once payments are not received after the due date.
-Thus, a loan classified as "current" under the OTS method would be listed be as "30 days delinquent" under the MBA method.
+Thus, a loan classified as "current" under the OTS method would be listed as "30 days delinquent" under the MBA method.
 The two methods can report significantly different delinquencies.[6]

 # Default Measures